 Here are five potential drawbacks of borrowing through Lendio:

 - You’re limited to its network.
 Its pool of providers offers more lenders than most competitors.
 Still, you may want to weigh your offers against direct lenders to find the best deal you’re eligible for.

 - Pay-per-lead business model.
 Lenders pay Lendio a fee each time they get a client through its network.
 It’s possible that you could qualify for a lender to satisfy a sale and not because it’s in your best interest.

 - Poor credit can result in high rates.
-This is true for most lenders but bears repeating when a service’s credit requirements are low or nonexistent.
+This is true for most lenders, but it bears repeating when a service’s credit requirements are low or nonexistent.

 - Only connecting is free.
 Lendio did away with a $99 monthly subscription in 2011.
 You’ll pay an origination fee on any loan you get, which goes to Lendio.
 And you won’t know what that origination fee is until you finalize the loan offer.

 - Lenders can access your personal info.
 Lendio conducts a soft pull on your credit and can give its partners access to your personal details after you apply.
 A soft pull doesn’t harm your credit score, but lenders may use the information from your credit report to market to you long after you’ve gotten a business loan.

 Is Lendio’s online business loan marketplace safe to use?

 Yes.
-More than 1,000 Trustpilot reviewers give Lendio an average 9.4 out of 10, and 87% think it’s “Excellent.”
-And though it’s not accredited with the Better Business Bureau (BBB), it still garners an A+ rating.
+More than 1,000 Trustpilot reviewers give Lendio an average 9.4 out of 10, and 87% rate it as “Excellent.”
+And though it’s not accredited with the Better Business Bureau (BBB), it still has an A+ rating.

 As far as online complaints go, bad experiences appear to be rare.
 The only red flags we saw were a handful of customers who say a Lendio-affiliated lender pulled a hard credit check without their knowledge.
 There’s also a chance that Lendio will give your information to lenders without being completely upfront about it.